heyzua/choosy/README.markdown

 # Examples

-    #!/usr/bin/env ruby
+    #!/usr/bin/env ruby -w
     # foo.rb

-    require 'rubygems'
+    $LOAD_PATH.unshift File.join(File.dirname(File.dirname(__FILE__)), 'lib')
     require 'choosy'

-    FOO_VERSION = 1.0.1
+    FOO_VERSION = '1.0.1'

     class FooExecutor
-      def execute!(options, args)
+      def execute!(args, options)
         puts "BOLDED!!" if options[:bold]
         options[:count].times do
-          puts "#{options[:prefix]}#{options[:words].push('foo').join(',')#{options[:suffix}}"
+          puts "#{options[:prefix]}#{options[:words].push('foo').join(',')}#{options[:suffix]}"
         end
         puts "and #{args.join ' '}"
       end
     end

     foo_cmd = Choosy::Command.new :foo do |foo|
       # Add a class to do the execution when you call foo_cmd.execute!
       # You can also use a proc that takes the options and the args, like:
-      #    foo.executor { |opts, args| puts 'Hi!' }
+      #    executor { |args, options| puts 'Hi!' }
-      foo.executor FooExecutor.new
+      executor FooExecutor.new

+      # When used as a subcommand, you need a summary for the help screen
+      summary "This is a nice command named 'foo'"

       # You can add your custom printer by giving the
       # full path to an ERB template file here.
       # The default printer is :standard, but you can
-      # also use the builtin printer :compact.
+      # also use the builtin printer :erb, with the :tempates
+      # parameter to set the erb template you wish to use.
 The
       # output can be colored or uncolored, though the
       # default is colored.
-      foo.printer :standard, :colored => true

-      foo.summary 'Prints out "foo" to the console" foo.desc    <<HERE
-    This is a long description about what 'foo' is and how it works.
-Don't worry your pretty little head about the details.
-    HERE

-      foo.separator 'Required Options:'
+      printer :standard, :color => true, :header_styles => [:bold, :green]

+      para 'Prints out "foo" to the console' para 'This is a long description of what foo is an how it works.
+This line will assuredly wrap the console at least once, since it it such a long line, but it will be wrapped automatically by the printer, above.
+If you want to, you can add write "printer :standard, :max_width => 80" to set the maximum column width that the printer will allow (not respected by ERB templates).'

+      header 'Required Options:' # Formatted according to the header_styles for the printer

       # A shorthand for a common option type.
       # It adds the '-p/--prefix PREFIX' infomation for you.
-      foo.single :prefix, "A prefix for 'foo'" do |p|
+      single :prefix, "A prefix for 'foo'" do default '<'
-        p.default '<'
-        p.required
+        required
       end

       # The long way to do the same thing as above, except with
       # explicitly named dependencies
-      foo.option :suffix => [:prefix] do |o|
+      option :suffix => [:prefix] do
-        o.short '-s'
+        short '-s'
-        o.long  '--suffix', 'SUFFIX'
+        long  '--suffix', 'SUFFIX'
-        o.desc  'A suffix for "foo"'
+        desc  'A suffix for "foo"'
-        o.required

-        o.validate do |suffix|
+        required

+        validate do |suffix, options|
-          if suffix == foo[:prefix]
+          if suffix == options[:prefix]
-            o.fail "You can't matching prefixes and suffixes, you heathen!" end
+            die "You can't matching prefixes and suffixes, you heathen!" end
         end
       end

       # Just like the 'single' method above, except now it automatically
       # requires/casts the argument to this flag into an integer.
 These commands
       # also take an optional hash as the last argument, which can be used instead
       # of a block.
-      foo.integer :count, 'The number of times to repeat "foo"', :required => true
+      integer :count, 'The number of times to repeat "foo"', :required => true

-      foo.separator
-      foo.separator 'Options:'
+      header 'Options:', :bold, :blue # Format this header differently, overrides 'header_styles'

-      foo.option :words do |o|
+      option :words do
-        o.short '-w'
+        short '-w'
-        o.long  '--words', 'WORDS+' # By default, the '+' at the end
+        long  '--words', 'WORDS+' # By default, the '+' at the end
                                     # means that this takes multiple
                                     # arguments.
 You put a '-' at
                                     # the end of the argument list
                                     # to stop parsing this option
                                     # and allow for regular args.
-        o.desc  "Other fun words to put in quotes" o.default []                # The default anyway on multple arg options
+        desc  "Other fun words to put in quotes"

         # Sets the exact count of the number of arguments it accepts.
         # also allowable are the single selectors :zero and :one.
         # By default, the option 'WORDS+' sets the range to be
         # {:at_least => 1, :at_most => 1000 }
-        o.count {:at_least => 2, :at_most => 10 }
+        count :at_least => 2, :at_most => 10

-        o.validate do |words|
+        validate do |words, options|
           words.each do |word|
             if word !~ /\w+/
-              o.fail "I can't print that: #{word}"
+              die "I can't print that: #{word}"
             end
           end
         end
       end

       # Alternatively, we could have done the following:
-      foo.strings :words, "Other fun words to put in quotes" do |w|
+      strings :words, "Other fun words to put in quotes" do count 2..10
-        w.count {:at_least => 2, :at_most => 10 }
-        w.validate do |words|
+        default []
+        validate do |words, options|
           words.each do |word|
             if word !~ /\w+/
-              w.fail "I can't print that: #{word}"
+              die "I can't print that: #{word}"
             end
           end
         end
       end

       # Yet another shorthand notation for options, since they
-      # are boolean by default
+      # are boolean by default.
+Here, we add a negation to the
-      foo.option :bold => {:long => '--bold', :default => false}

-      options.separator
+      # long flag of the option, creating [-b|--bold|--un-bold] flags.
+      # By default, calling 'negate' in a block without an argument
+      # uses the '--no-' prefix instead.
+      boolean :bold, "Bold this option", :default => false, :negate => 'un'

       # Tail options

       # When any of the simpler notations are suffixed with a '_'
       # character, the short option is always suppressed.
-      foo.boolean_ :debug, "Prints out extra debugging output."
+      boolean_ :debug, "Prints out extra debugging output."

       # The '_' characters are replaced with '-' in flags, so the
-      # following creates a '--no-color' flag.
+      # following creates a '--[no-]color' flag.
-      foo.boolean_ :no_color, "Turns off coloring in the output" do |o|
+      boolean_ :color, "Turns on/off coloring in the output.
+Defalt is on." do negate
+        default true
+        validate do
-        o.validate do
+          foo.command.alter do
-          foo.printer :standard, :colored => false
+            printer :standard, :colored => false
           end
         end
+      end

       # Adds the standard -h/--help option.
       # Should skip the '-h' flag if already set.
-      foo.help
+      help  # Automatically adds the description if not passed an argument.
+You can supply your own

       # Adds the --version option.
-      foo.version "Foo: #{FOO_VERSION}"
+      version "Foo: #{FOO_VERSION}"

       # Now, add some validation for any addtional arguments
-      # that are left over after the parsing.
+      # that are left over after the parsing the options.
-      foo.arguments do |args|
+      arguments do
+        metaname 'ARGS'
+        count 1..10
+        validate do |args, options|
           if args.empty?
-          a.fail "You have to pass in empty arguments that do nothing!" end
+            die "You have to pass in empty arguments that do nothing!" end
-        if args.count >= 3
+          if args.count == 10
-          a.fail "Whoa there!
+            die "Whoa there!
 You're going argument crazy!" end
+        end
       end
     end

     if __FILE__ == $0
       # Parses and validates the options.
       args =  ['--prefix', '{',